Sigue Sigue Sputnik (gang): Culture

-Philippine Drug War
+Philippine drug war

-The Sigue Sigue Sputnik gang became one of the most embroiled street gangs during the Philippine Drug War.
+The Sigue Sigue Sputnik gang became one of the most embroiled street gangs during the Philippine drug war.
 Various cases of violence were conducted by the gang during the war.
 On January 4, 2017, a Sputnik member by the name of Randy Lizardo shot and killed policeman PO1 Enrico Domingo in Tondo.
 Domingo, together with other PNP officers, were conducting a buy-bust operation inside Lizardo's home.
 As the lawmen burst, the gang surprised them out of the curtains with handguns.
 Domingo was hit in the head and died instantly, while another, PO2 Harley Gacera, was wounded in the shoulder.
 Lizardo and the gang managed to get away, but he would later be captured as he tried to flee the city nine days later.

 On July 27, 2020, big time gang leader Rolando Loyola was captured during Operation Pagtugis led by Regional Intelligence Division, NCRPO; MPD Police Station 4 in Sampaloc, Manila.
 Loyola was a known leader of a robbery stick-up group.
 The Sputnik gang was also one of the main combatants during the 2020 New Bilibid Prison riots, one of the largest prison riots in contemporary Philippines.
 Although the reasons varied for the cause of the riot (investigations either saying it was started when a Sputnik gang member was killed or beheaded, or one of their LGBT members was insulted).
 Nonetheless, the gang retaliated against an alliance of Sigue Sigue Commando and Abu Sayyaf convicts, who they believed were the ones responsible.
 During the two month long series of riots, gang members fought with improvised melee weapons, knives, arrows, and allegedly, firearms.
 The riot was quelled after a combined force of Special Action Force and SWAT members stormed the prison.
 Thirteen convicts from both sides were killed.